denten-papers/archive-bloomsbury/main.md

 > DIY (do-it-yourself), comics/comix, erotica/porn, journaling/diary zines,
 > manifestos, [and] poetry.

+The collection policy identifies, in the words of Achille Mbembe "a process which converts a certain number of documents into items judged to be worthy of preserving" [@mbembe_power_2012, 20].
+Because of this selectionally role, the archive cannot be treated as a neutral site of knowledge consumption.
+Rather, Ann Stoler and others have argued, readers should treat the archive as a site of knowledge *production* [@stoler_along_2009] In selecting what documents to preserve, the archive makes evidence available to the historical record.
+Histories are woven from that evidence.
+The records that do not make it into the archive, become less readily accessible or not accessible at all.
+They fall out of history.

+## Architecture

+Space is the limitation on the scope of an archive's activity.
+The limitation of space is what gives the archive its normative powers.
+Were an archive to house everything available, its archivists need not exercise their powers of discernment.
+They would collect it all.
+It seems tempting then to understand digital archives to be free of space constraint.
+The mission statement of Google, one of the world's most popular search engines, describes the company mission to "organize the world's information and make it universally accessible and useful" [@google].
+Unlike the collection statements we have read above, Google's seem to lack the principle of selection.

 You can begin to understand now why in thinking about archives I evoked not only the obvious few public archives like the state library, but also the numerous small private archives that increasingly house details of our everyday life.
 A collection of home photographs on a personal computer answers all of our minimal definitions of an archive.
 It consists of documents, collected in a specially alloted for them space, and described with meta-data---tags, file names, a method of organized storage and retrieval.
 Once the purview of large institutions, the archive is now ubiquitous.
 We are all archivists, in a sense, engaged in the activity of capturing, storing, and sorting records.

 The dream of preserving everything.
-Projection of value and power.

-## Architecture

 Who gets access?
 How?
 Is there a guard at the door?
 Do you get searched?
 How are the rooms arranged?